airtai/faststream/CONTRIBUTING.md

 pytest -m 'all'
 ```

-If you don't have a local Broker instance running, you can run tests without those dependencies:
+If you don't have a local broker instance running, you can run tests without those dependencies:

 ```bash
 pytest -m 'not rabbit and not kafka and not nats'